 This type of resume template is mostly used by people who don’t really have that much experience because they’re students or recent graduates or they are interested in making a career change.
 Thus, you can emphasize your skills over your lack of experience.
 This is the best way to make one if you are very skilled in a specific area of expertise.

-Make sure your resume is full of transferable skills if you make this choice!
+Make sure your one page resume is full of transferable skills if you make this choice!
 Try to emphasize how the skills you’ve gathered so far make a smooth transition into the job you’re aiming for.
 On the down side, using this kind of resume runs the risk of employers thinking you have something to hide.

 OK, this is an interesting one and a great choice for those who have a very diverse skill set.
 If you’re applying for a position that requires experience in more than 3 fields, and you want to show that you have what it takes, this is the way to go.
 It’s a safe choice for seasoned pros and career changers who want to highlight their field-crossing transferable skills.
 Not a good idea for entry-level positions.